JuanJS117/MesoscopicModel/README.md

 The required packages are "Distributions", "Random", and "DelimitedFiles".
 Once you have installed all of them, you can go back to terminal prompt by typing `close()` in your Julia Command-Line.

 Finally, you have to download the five main modules that contain core model codes.
 Those are "main.jl", "constants.jl", "grid.jl", "tools.jl" and "monitor.jl".
+You also need to download the input file "Param_dist.txt", that contains distributions of cell processes' characteristic times to sample from.
 Place them in a custom folder, where you will run tumor simulations.

 ### 3. Usage